Rapptz/discord.py/docs/api.rst

     - A message has been pinned or unpinned.
     - The message content has been changed.
     - The message has received an embed.

-        - For performance reasons, the embed guild does not do this in a "consistent" manner.
+        - For performance reasons, the embed server does not do this in a "consistent" manner.

     - A call message has received an update to its participants or ending time.

     :param before: A :class:`Message` of the previous version of the message.